 FICTION AND POETRY

-Short stories in The Walrus range from 2,000 to 6,000 words; longer pieces can be difficult to place.
+Short stories in The Walrus range from 2,000 to 5,000 words.
 Poems should fit in a single half-page column.

 Photographers who have produced a range of images on a particular theme are invited to submit their work for inclusion in The Walrus as a photo essay.

 The review section of The Walrus covers architecture, art, books, dance, fashion, film, media, music, poetry, television, and theatre, with a special focus on literature.
 Each issue contains three pieces.
 Generally, one is a thematic review exploring one or more new works in the context of other works; one is a timely profile of an important figure in the arts; and one is a narrative essay on a new or ongoing phenomenon in the cultural world.
 Writers in this section should have some expertise and authority in their area of interest.